How Hollywood Supported the War Effort in WWII - ExBulletin

 Thinking back on heroism and the outcome of World War II, it’s easy to forget how many Americans were strongly against our involvement in what was seen as another European war.
 There was a widespread feeling in the United States that we should not have been involved in the Great War of 1914-1918 and, until June 1941, a Gallup poll indicated that 79% of Americans opposed our entry. in the conflict.

-Of course, those opinions shifted overnight when the Japanese military attacked Pearl Harbor on December 7, 1941.
-Americans were outraged by an attack on American territory, and Hollywood was there to explain the problems Americans are facing. now faced in another world war.
+Of course, those opinions shifted overnight once the Japanese military attacked.
+Pearl Harbor December 7, 1941.
+Americans were outraged by an attack on American territory, and Hollywood was there to explain the problems Americans now faced in another world war.

 Some Hollywood filmmakers (Frank Capra, John Ford) left Tinseltown to make war documentaries for the United States government.
 Others (Jimmy Stewart, Clark Gable) donned uniforms and risked their lives as frontline warriors for democracies.
 Still others (John Wayne) stayed home to make heroic films that would inspire audiences to stay engaged in a long and difficult battle.